 This is the thin layer of cells in the center of the cortex surrounding the xylem and phloem .
 It forces minerals into the xylem and phloem

 The Central Core comprised of xylem (a water conducting tissue, transporting water from root to leaf) All Roots contain xylem to conduct water from the soil up the plant and out through the leaves.
 These xylem tracheids and/or vessels are connected to others in an end-to-end design allowing soil water and minerals to be lifted up to the leaves.
 The evaporation of water from the leaves is the major pull of water through the xylem, but roots can also develop "root pressure" osmotically when the soil is well-watered and the plant has sufficient reserves.

-For information here is the full classification of a carrot:
+For information here is the full botanical classification of a carrot:

 Family Apiaceae – Carrot family

-Note - Some classifications show Umbelliferae rather than Apiaceae
+Notes - It is generally accepted that domesticated carrot is drawn from the wild variety.
+Some classifications show Umbelliferae rather than Apiaceae

 Important Note - The chemical constituents of carrot are not there by chance, but perform a function.
 Many constituents of the orange carrot we now cultivate are also in the white root of the wild carrot, Queen Anne's lace, from which our carrot was developed.
 This is true of falcarinol, falcarindiol and myristicin.
 Carotene (present in small amounts in Queen Anne's lace) has been increased by centuries of selection.
 Volatile oils have been decreased in this process.
 Plant scientists must continue to monitor all known constituents nutritive and non-nutritive as new cultivars of the carrot are developed to keep our vegetables nutritious and safe.
 Plant breeding for the sake of high yields, appearance, and keeping quality will not be sufficient.